ternaustralia/cmrset-examples/tds-examples/README.md

 The default value is False.

+#### BANDS
+The list of bands to download.
+Available values are **ETa** and **pixel_qa**.

+The default value is both ETa and pixel_qa.

 #### TILES
 The list of tile indicies to download, which specify a region within Australia.
+Available values are 0 through 11.

 The default value is a list containing ***all 12 tiles***.